TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/gao-u-s-space-command-basing-decision-process-fell-short-on-transparency-and-credibility/" >🔗</a> **[SpaceNews]** GAO: U.S. Space Command basing decision process fell short on ‘transparency and credibility’
+- <a href="https://www.nasaspaceflight.com/2022/06/lockheed-martin-mars-sample-return/" >🔗</a> **[NASA Spaceflight]** How Lockheed Martin, NASA will send a rocket to Mars to launch samples off the planet to a waiting European Orbiter
 - <a href="https://arstechnica.com/science/2022/06/after-9-difficult-months-firefly-is-set-to-take-its-next-shot-at-orbit/" >🔗</a> **[Arstechnica]** After 9 difficult months, Firefly is set to take its next shot at orbit
 - <a href="https://spacenews.com/long-march-2c-launches-nine-navigation-test-satellites-for-chinese-automaker/" >🔗</a> **[SpaceNews]** Long March 2C launches 9 navigation test satellites for Chinese automaker
 - <a href="https://spacenews.com/momentus-attempting-to-fix-anomalies-with-first-vigoride-tug/" >🔗</a> **[SpaceNews]** Momentus attempting to fix anomalies with first Vigoride tug
-- <a href="https://spaceflightnow.com/2022/06/02/chinese-automaker-launches-nine-satellites-to-aid-self-driving-cars/" >🔗</a> **[Spaceflight Now]** Chinese automaker launches nine satellites to aid self-driving cars
-- <a href="https://www.teslarati.com/spacex-super-heavy-booster-7-static-fire-prep/" >🔗</a> **[Teslarati]** SpaceX making good progress towards Super Heavy static fire campaign

 ### Launch-related News 🚀